exasol/bucketfs-utils-python/README.rst

 Overview
 ********

-This project provides a python library for the Exasol BucketFS system.
+This project provides a python library for accessing the Exasol BucketFS system.
+It provides functions to upload and download files to and from the BucketFS.

 In a Nutshell
 =============